 We have seen that we by nature are all servants of sin and Satan, and that as soon as we submit to Christ, we become loosed from Satan's power.
+Says Paul,

-Says Paul, "Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?"
-Rom. vi.
-16. So then, as soon as we become free from the bondage of sin, we become the servants of Christ.
+Know you not, that to whom you yield yourselves servants to obey, his servants you are to whom you obey, whether of sin unto death, or of obedience unto righteousness?

+So then, as soon as we become free from the bondage of sin, we become the servants of Christ.
 Indeed, the very act of loosing us from the power of sin, in answer to our faith, proves God's acceptance of us as His servants.
-We become, indeed, the bond-servants of Christ; but he who is the Lord's servant is a free man, for we are called unto liberty (Gal. v.
-13), and where the Spirit of the Lord is, there is liberty (2 Cor. iii.
-17).
+We become, indeed, the bond-servants of Christ; but he who is the Lord's servant is a free man, for we are called unto liberty, and where the Spirit of the Lord is, there is liberty.